muon-spectroscopy-computational-project/muspinsim/docs/docs/installation.md

 ##### Compiling with OpenMP

-If installing using `pip` or `conda`, then parallesisation with OpenMP will be enabled.
+If installing using `pip` or `conda`, then parallelisation with OpenMP will be enabled.
 If compiling from source, to allow parallelisation you can assign the environment variable `MUSPINSIM_WITH_OPENMP` prior to installation.
 To do this on Linux and macOS you may use